ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_2_10.rst

 - 2020-06-23: ansible-2.10 alpha freeze.
   No net new collections will be added to the ``ansible-2.10`` package after this date.
 - 2020-07-10: Ansible collections freeze date for content shuffling.
-  Content should be in its final collection for the ansible-2.10 release.
+  Content should be in its final collection for the ansible-2.10 series of releases.
+No more content should move out of the ``community.general`` or ``community.network`` collections.
 - 2020-08-13: ansible-base 2.10 Release date, see :ref:`base_roadmap_2_10`.
 - 2020-08-14: final ansible-2.10 alpha.
 - 2020-08-18: Ansible 2.10 beta freeze.